On the rationality of some real threefolds: Introduction

 When $k$ is not algebraically closed, with algebraic closure $\ok$, the rationality problem is particularly interesting for varieties that are $\ok$-rational: it then has an arithmetic flavor.
 Again, full answers are known if $n\leq 2$ (for surfaces, by the works of Segre, Manin and Iskovskikh \cite{Segre, Maninperfect, Iskovskikhimperfect}, relying on the birational rigidity techniques also used in \ref{ii}, see \cite[Proposition 4.16]{BW2} for a precise statement).
 Thanks to the development over nonclosed fields of obstructions to rationality based on intermediate Jacobians \cite{BW1, HT1, HT2, BW2, KP}, in the spirit of \ref{i}, the case of threefolds has recently seen a flurry of activity.

 Our aim is to investigate the $k$-rationality of some $\ok$-rational threefolds that are at the edge of the available techniques, and in particular out of reach of the intermediate Jacobian obstructions to rationality.
-We focus on the simplest nonclosed fields: the field $\R$ of real numbers (the rationality problem for real threefolds features prominently in \cite{BW1, HT1,JJ, FJSVV,CTP, FJSVV2}), and more generally real closed fields (those fields whose absolute Galois group is $\Z/2$).
+We focus on the simplest nonclosed fields: the field $\R$ of real numbers (the rationality problem for real threefolds features prominently in \cite{BW1, HT1,JJ, FJSVV,CTP, FJSVV2}), and more generally real closed fields (those fields whose absolute Galois group is $\Z/2$; they admit a field ordering whose nonnegative elements are exactly the squares \mbox{\cite[\S 1.2]{BCR}}).

 We consider two concrete sets of equations over a real closed field $R$.
 The first were introduced by Colliot-Th\'el\`ene and Pirutka in \cite{CTP} and read

 where $p\in R[u]$ is a nonnegative separable polynomial of even degree $d\geq 2$.
 As is explained in the introduction of \cite{CTP}, the varieties (\ref{eq1}) have been chosen among all quadric surface bundles over $\P^1_R$ so that none of the available techniques sheds any light on their rationality.
 As a matter of fact, over the reals, none of them are known to be rational (or even stably rational), and none of them are known not to be rational.
 It is however shown in \cite{CTP} that many of them are universally $\CH_0$-trivial; see \cite[Th\'eor\`emes 5.1, 5.3 and 7.2]{CTP}.